 How Does a Foreclosure Impact Your Credit?

-Besides bankruptcy, foreclosure is one of the worst things that can happen to your credit.
+Aside from bankruptcy, foreclosure is one of the worst things that can happen to your credit.
 That impact doesn't last forever, though.
-These are some of the ways a foreclosure plays a role in your credit:
+Here are some ways that a foreclosure affects your credit:

-- Lower credit score: The appearance of a foreclosure on your credit report can bring down your credit score.
-How much your score drops depends on several factors, such as what you score was before foreclosure and how many other negative marks show up on your credit report.
-The missed payments leading up to foreclosure also will have a negative effect on your credit.
+- Lower credit score: The appearance of a foreclosure on your credit report can decrease your credit score.
+How much your score drops depends on several factors, such as what you score was before foreclosure and how many other negative marks are on your credit report.
+The missed payments leading up to foreclosure will have already had a negative impact on your credit.

 - Limited access to credit: For several years after a foreclosure, your ability to qualify for a credit card, loan or other lending product may be restricted.

 - Long-term negative impact on credit report: Missed mortgage payments and foreclosure will be reflected on your credit report for seven years.
-After the seven-year period ends, the foreclosure will be removed from your credit report and will no longer affect your scores.
+After the seven-year period ends, the foreclosure will fall off your credit report and will no longer affect your credit score.

-- Difficulty securing another mortgage loan: Even if your credit score has recovered in the time since your foreclosure, its presence on your credit report could disqualify you from getting a mortgage loan in the future.
-Some lenders won't consider approving a borrower if there's a recent foreclosure in their credit history.
+- Difficulty securing another mortgage loan: Even if your credit score has improved in the time since your foreclosure, its presence on your credit report could disqualify you from getting another mortgage.
+Some lenders won't consider approving a borrower if a recent foreclosure shows up in their credit history.
 If you are approved, expect to pay higher interest rates or extra fees.

 The Bottom Line

-If you're on the brink of a home foreclosure or have already been through one, be sure to keep on top of your expenses so that you can stay in your current home and stay financially comfortable.
+If you're on the brink of a home foreclosure or have already been through one, stay on top of your expenses so you can remain in your current home and enjoy financial stability.
 Even more important, don't ignore a foreclosure or pre-foreclosure (such as failing to read mail or answer phone calls from a lender or loan servicer).
-Doing so could make it harder to hang on to the house you worked so hard to buy and maintain.
+Doing so could make it harder to hang on to the house.

-Throughout the process, and even long after, it's important to keep a close eye on your credit.
-Experian credit monitoring can alert you to score changes and things like new inquiries or suspicious activity detected in your Experian report.
+Throughout the process, and even long after, it's critical to keep an eye on your credit.
+Experian credit monitoring can notify you about score changes and things like new inquiries or suspicious activity detected in your Experian credit report.